CyberBee Header

 3. Have speeches changed from president to president or do they continue to say the same thing, but in different words?
 Select two presidents to compare.
 Create a visual presentation such as a chart to show the similarities and differences.

-Look through the resources below to find interesting changes.
+Look through the resources to find interesting changes.
 Inaugural speeches will have good examples of writing styles as well as what president's wanted the public to hear.
 Some of the sound recordings of speeches will also be useful in comparisons.
 The Portrait Gallery will give you a start on men's clothing while the display of inaugural gowns by first ladies will help with women.
 Did any adornments such as feathers create raise any issues?
 See the exhibit The Feather Trade at the National Museum of American History.
 Check other sites as well.
 It's all a matter of style.

 Harding, Warren G. (Warren Gamaliel), 1865-1923